 Under California law, there are a number of rules about rights of way.
 Drivers must always yield to pedestrians in crosswalks, even if there is no traffic light with a walk sign.
 Pedestrians always have the right of way in crosswalks, and a driver's failure to yield can result in serious consequences.
 Whoever arrives first at an uncontrolled intersection has the right of way.
 If you arrive after another vehicle or pedestrian in an intersection, you need to allow them to proceed.
 If you arrive at the same time as another vehicle or pedestrian, you have to yield to the person on the right.
 On a mountain road, the motorist going uphill has the right of way.
-If you are hurt in a car accident in Los Angeles, the experienced lawyers of Sharifi Firm, PLC can represent you in your lawsuit for damages.California Liability for Failure to Yield
+If you are hurt in a failure to yield accident, the experienced Los Angeles car accident lawyers of Sharifi Firm, APC can represent you in your lawsuit for damages.California Liability for Failure to Yield Accidents

 Where right of way is designated by statute, and a driver that is supposed to yield fails to do so, the doctrine of negligence per se may apply.
 Under negligence per se, there is a rebuttable presumption of negligence where (1) a safety statute or regulation governs the behavior at issue, (2) the defendant violated the safety statute or regulation, (3) the violation is the proximate cause of the plaintiff's injuries and (4) the plaintiff is a member of the class to be protected by the safety statute or regulation.
 This means that negligence can be assumed rather than proven where those elements are shown.
 In general the doctrine of negligence per se makes it easier for a plaintiff to recover.